 Most hip and knee replacement prosthetics will perform well for the remainder of a patient’s life; generally, these components are expected to last about 20 years in 90% of patients.

 When diagnosing a patient whose prosthetic implant may have become infected or worn down, a standard assessment is performed, including a history of the patient and physical examinations.
 These tests include:

 - Imaging tests, such as x-rays, bone scans, CT scans and MRI (magnetic resonance imaging)

 In most cases, physical therapy will be initiated within 24 hours of the procedure, and may continue up to three month after the surgical procedure.
 Protective braces may be utilized, depending on the outcome of each patient, and weight lifting may be restricted initially.
 In addition, assistive devices, such as a walker, might be used early in the recuperation period.
 Patients will eventually feel more comfortable with their new replacement joint, and should be able to move without assistance in time.

 Revision joint replacement is always more complicated than traditional primary joint replacement surgery.
 The procedure requires extensive preoperative planning, and mastery of difficult surgical techniques to achieve the desired result.
 Dr. Harwin has extensive experience treating patients with failed joint replacements, and has served a Fellowship in adult reconstructive surgery, making him one of the most adept orthopaedic surgeons in New York City.
-These are some of the reasons that Dr. Harwin was appointed Chief of Adult Reconstructive Surgery of the Hip and Knee at Beth Israel Medical Center in New York City.
+These are some of the reasons that Dr. Harwin was appointed Chief of Adult Reconstructive Surgery of the Hip and Knee at Mount Sinai Beth Israel in New York City.